Slakky/EcoRef/README.md

 ## Discussion

+Will my work be usefull?
+Is it replicable?
+Is it reproducible?

+Comment on what I learnt and experience??

 ## Bibliography

 1. Galardini, M. et al. Phenotype inference in an Escherichia coli strain panel. eLife 6, (2017).